pafoster/refs.txt/README.md

 * The title may contain any number of special key-value tags, however no distinct key should occur more than once in the title.
 * Completion marker, start date, priority, end date, and title must be separated by the same whitespace character combination.
 It is recommended to use 1 space as the separator.
 * Tags must be separated by 1 or more whitespace characters.
 It is recommended to use 1 space as the separator.
-* With the exception of keys (which should consist of characters in the set [a-zA-Z] and which should be considered case-sensitive), tags may comprise all printable characters.
+* With the exception of keys (which should consist of lowercase letters in the set [a-z]), tags may comprise all printable characters.
+Thus, topic and project tags

 ### Key-Value Tags

-Tool developers may define additional formatting rules for extra metadata.
+Tool developers may define functionality (e.g. formatting rules) around key-value tags.
+Common key-value tags are:

-Developers should use the format `key:value` to define additional metadata (e.g. `due:2010-01-02` as a due date).

-TODO fix - Both `key` and `value` must consist of non-whitespace characters, which are not colons.
-Only one colon separates the `key` and `value`.

-TODO h:1 to hide an item
-TODO ! comment h:1 for comments
-TODO h:1 version:refs.txt_v1
+* `h:1` specifies that an item should be hidden from view.
+We can use this to `pre-register` topic or project tags for auto-completion.